Pay per use is the longtime calling card of cloud computing, but many cloud customers find that's not the same...

 "You could eventually end up screwing your customers because you have a spike and it doesn't auto scale like you expect," he said.

 At a minimum, serverless users should set up account alerts to notify them if, for example, they exceed the free tier to avoid getting stuck with an unexpectedly large bill, Moyer said.

-Customers looking for the best deal or hoping to cut serverless costs should evaluate other provider pricing structures, experts said.
+Customers looking for the best deal or hoping to cut serverless costs should evaluate price estimates for other providers, experts said.
 While serverless services generally have similar pricing structures -- a fee per request and based on duration time -- other fees may apply.
 Prospective customers should also compare networking or data transfer fees, as well as API request fees.